-Start at the action-packed Djemaa el-Fna, and if you can tear yourself away from the castanet-clanging water-sellers and turbaned potion-sellers, head into Marrakesh’s maze of covered market streets.
-Marrakesh’s souqs are like a cold riad plunge pool on a scorching July day: nothing quite prepares you for the shock.
+Start at action-packed Djemaa el-Fna, and if you can tear yourself away from the castanet-clanging water-sellers and turbaned potion-sellers, head into Marrakesh’s maze of covered market streets.
 Dive in headfirst at any street headed north off the Djemaa el-Fna, and with any luck you’ll emerge exhilarated and triumphant some hours later, carpet in tow.

-While you’re in the heart of the Medina, you may come upon a palace museum, stay in a riad guest-house, and venture a dish of piping-hot snails.
-But it’s worth leaving the charms of the old city occasionally for dinner, drinks, art galleries and fixed-price boutique shopping in the ville nouvelle (the new town).
+Marrakesh’s medina is an ideal place to explore palaces, stay in a palatial riad guesthouse, and sample a dish of piping-hot snails.
+But it’s worth leaving the old city occasionally for dinner, drinks, art galleries and fixed-price boutiques in the ville nouvelle (new town).
 Go with the flow, and become an honorary Marrakshi bahja (joyous one).

 Best places to stay in Marrakesh

 Marrakesh Encounter guide

 Within minutes of arrival in Marrakesh’s Medina (Old City) you’ll learn a new word: ‘Balek!’
 Roughly, ‘Move it or lose it, donkey coming through!’
 Donkey carts may not inspire the same adrenaline-rushing alertness as careening Vespas loaded ...